cmolinan/the_future_mobility_backend/README.md

 # 📖 The Future Mobility Backend <a name="about-project"></a>

-**The Future Mobility Backend** is a Ruby on Rails API server to manage CRUD Vehicles and Reservations in an electric cars website, also allowing the creation of new users and the login through an authentication mechanism.
+**The Future Mobility Backend** is a Ruby on Rails API-only server to manage CRUD of vehicles and reservations in an electric cars website, which also allows the creation of new users and the login through an authentication mechanism.
+You can test it using the respective front-end webapp (https://futuremobility.netlify.app/).
+This full stack challenge was developed by a team of four members

 ## 🛠 Built With <a name="built-with"></a>